Cameron Norrie the last Briton standing at Wimbledon after gruelling five-setter

 He will have his work cut out to get much further, though, with two-time defending champion Carlos Alcaraz his likely quarter-final opponent.

-Norrie, who has now won nine of his 10 matches on his favourite Court One, said: “I hung tough when I needed to and the atmosphere was so good.
+Norrie, who has now won nine of his 10 matches on his favourite No.1 Court, said: “I hung tough when I needed to and the atmosphere was so good.

 Get 4 months free with ExpressVPN